• Skip to main content

 Have a look at how this peoposed bi-lateral agreement changes everything about our future regulations on food, health and safety regulations, our environment, our public services including health services forever.

 It will be almost impossible to renationalise our NHS because of the pending threat to any government who changes their policy for the benefit of their citizens when this treaty is agreed.
-This sensible behaviour is likely incur the wrath of Investor State Dispute Settlement (ISDS ) tribunal rules if the potential future profits of the foreign operators ( e.g. private foreign health care corporations bidding on public precurement contracts for NHS contracts ) is said to have been effected adversely by the elected government policy
+This sensible behaviour is likely incur the wrath of Investor State Dispute Settlement (ISDS ) tribunal rules if the potential future profits of the foreign operators ( e.g. private foreign health care corporations bidding on public precurement contracts for NHS contracts ) is said to have been effected adversely by the elected government policy10 reasons 2

 1. A threat to our democracy